 Step 1: Engage with an auditor

-If you require a plan audit, you will need to engage a third-party auditor before March 31 to ensure you can timely file your Form 5500.
+If you require a plan audit, you will need to engage a qualified independent public accounting firm before March 31 to ensure you can timely file your Form 5500.
 We recommend engaging as soon as possible so you are able to get on the auditor’s schedule.

 You may engage with an auditor of your choosing.
 However, below are a few audit firms that other Guideline clients have used.
 These auditors are familiar with Guideline reports.*

-It is important for your company to perform due diligence on your chosen auditor to confirm that it is a qualified independent public accounting firm.
+It is important for your company to perform due diligence when choosing an audit firm.
 Critical considerations in selecting your auditor include, but are not limited to:

 Failing to engage with an auditor will result in your Form 5500 not being filed.
 If a Form 5500 is not filed by the deadline, the company may be subject to substantial IRS and DOL penalties.